Georgia Insurance Continuing Education

 This course satisfies 3 hours of ethics training for any Georgia insurance producer, and applies to producers in all lines.
 Your course tuition includes the $1/hr mandatory reporting fee required by the state.

 This class is approved by the State of Georgia.
-It meets the mandatory 8 hour education requirement to start selling Long Term Care Insurance.
+It meets the mandatory 8 hour initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 Georgia LTC Ongoing CE Course